Global Impact

 Survey results show that out of past target gender equality company participants..

 97.3% of Target Gender Equality survey respondents, indicated that they have action plans in place or are currently drafting them in order to make their targets become a reality.
 As a result of Target Gender Equality, participating companies have committed to 1850+ interventions, policies and programmes aimed at advancing gender equality in their companies, including the below.
-400 actions have reported to have been completed one year after the end of the first programmatic rounds of Target Gender Equality:
+400+ actions have reported to have been completed three years after the end of the first programmatic round of Target Gender Equality.
+These actions focus on:

 • Fostering professional development opportunities for women such as establishing mentorship networks